Proverbs 28:27

 Compassion toward the poor brings blessing, while indifference toward suffering invites judgment.

-27 One who gives to the poor has no lack; but one who closes his eyes will have many curses.
+27 Whoever gives to the poor will not be in need, but he who hides his eyes will receive many curses.

 Compassion toward the poor brings blessing, while indifference toward suffering invites judgment.